panoply/liquify/packages/parser/readme.md

 # @liquify/liquid-parser

 An incremental parser/scanner for the Liquid Template Language.
-Written in pure JavaScript and used by the [Liquify IDE](#) text editor plugin to construct a workable Abstract Syntax Tree.
-The parser is used in combination with the [Node LSP](#) (Language Server Protocol) implementation.
+Developed for the [Liquify IDE](https://liquify.dev) text editor plugin to construct a detailed workable Abstract Syntax Tree.
+The parser is used in combination with the [Node LSP](https://microsoft.github.io/language-server-protocol/) (Language Server Protocol) implementation.

 > **IMPORTANT** This parser is used to construct and query an AST, not perform actions on parsed code.
-Use [liquidjs](#) by [Harttle](#) for Liquid engine support in JavaScript, and consider supporting that project or alternatively you can use the standard [liquid](#) ruby based engine.
+Use [liquidjs](https://github.com/harttle/liquidjs) by [Harttle](https://github.com/harttle) for Liquid engine support in JavaScript and consider supporting that project.
+Alternatively you can use the standard [liquid](https://github.com/Shopify/liquid) ruby based engine.

 ## Why?

 Facilitating modern IDE capabilities when working with the Liquid Template Language in text editors required a performant parser to construct a detailed representation of Liquid syntax contained in documents.
-Due to the unique manner in which Liquid is expressed and to seamlessly couple with the Language Server developing a parser that made interacting with LSP a whole lot easier.
+The parser uses grammars known as Liquid [Variation Specifications](#) to provide parsing, validations, linting, completions and other various LSP capabilities.
+The grammars (specs) are basic JSON schemas so developers of all levels can compose, extend or leverage.

 ## Install